Pelvic Inflammatory Disease (PID)

 A woman’s sex partners must be treated.
 Women with PID may have partners who have gonorrhea or chlamydia.
-A person can have these STDs even if there are no signs of illness.
+A person can have these STIs even if there are no signs of illness.

-To help prevent PID, take the following steps to avoid STD infection:
+To help prevent PID, take the following steps to avoid STIs:

-- Use condoms every time you have sex to prevent STDs.
+- Use condoms every time you have sex to prevent STIs.
 Use condoms even if you use other methods of birth control.

-- Have sex only with a partner who does not have an STD and who only has sex with you.
+- Have sex only with a partner who does not have an STI and who only has sex with you.

 - Limit your number of sex partners.
-If you or your partner has had previous partners, your risk of getting an STD is increased.
+If you or your partner has had previous partners, your risk of getting an STI is increased.

-Abscess: A collection of pus located in a tissue or organ.
+Abscess: A collection of pus found in tissue or an organ.

-Chlamydia: A sexually transmitted disease caused by bacteria that can lead to pelvic inflammatory disease and infertility.
+Chlamydia: A sexually transmitted infection caused by bacteria.
+This infection can lead to pelvic inflammatory disease and infertility.

-Chronic Pelvic Pain: Persistent pain in the pelvic region that has lasted for at least 6 months.
+Chronic Pelvic Pain: Pain in the pelvic region that lasts for more than 6 months.

-Endometrial Biopsy: A test in which a small amount of the tissue lining the uterus is removed and examined under a microscope.
+Endometrial Biopsy: A procedure in which a small amount of the tissue lining the uterus is removed and examined under a microscope.

 Fallopian Tubes: Tubes through which an egg travels from the ovary to the uterus.

-Gonorrhea: A sexually transmitted disease that may lead to pelvic inflammatory disease, infertility, and arthritis.
+Gonorrhea: A sexually transmitted infection that can lead to pelvic inflammatory disease, infertility, and arthritis.

-Ultrasonography: A test in which sound waves are used to examine internal structures.
-During pregnancy, it can be used to examine the fetus.
+Ultrasonography: A test in which sound waves are used to examine inner parts of the body.
+During pregnancy, ultrasonography can be used to check the fetus.